Magicccrafter/JumpAndRun/README.md

 - Actionbar with the current Score
 - Admin command to set the jump and run spawn and test the jump and run
 - API
+- Highscore System
+- Commands: /jumpandrun, /highscore

 ## Work in progress Features

-- Highscore Ranking system
-- Highscore Hologram
 - Better API
 - Custom Jump And Run Block